galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 *image source: [Braille Institute](https://brailleinstitute.org/freefont)*

 A small, yet noticeable and change.
 Galaxy used to rely on a stack of system fonts to display and text.
-This marginally improves loading times when first visiting galaxy, but has several down-sides:
+This marginally improves loading times when first visiting Galaxy, but has several down-sides:

 - Not all system fonts are easy to read.
 The distinction between similar characters like "I" "l" and "1" can be especially challenging.
 This is amplified by any visual or other reading impairment
 - Text looks different on different devices, making it harder to find places with problematic spacing, or bad readability